 And a series of recent reports and studies show that many young people across the country are having to balance coping with mental health issues alongside schoolwork, family life and other interests and hobbies.

-One in seven 11 to 16 year olds and one in six 17 to 19 year olds had a mental health disorder, when assessed in 2017, according to NHS digital figures released last week.
+According to NHS digital figures released last week, one in seven 11 to 16 year olds and one in six 17 to 19 year olds had a mental health disorder, when assessed in 2017.

 And nearly one in three girls aged between 13 and 17 feel overwhelmed by worry often or all the time, compared with 11% of boys, according to a report published this week by Addaction.